chronicleroflegends/DirectionalSpriteBatchRender/README.md

 * Render - This sets it all in motion.
 Remember, don't get scared when Blender stops responding!
 Its just working to get all that rendering done for you in the background.

 ### License:
+GNU General Public License v3.0

+You are free to do whatever you want with this, no need to credit me.
+Just use it to make some cool stuff!